HTTP-RPC/Sierra/README.md

 The complete source code for this example can be found [here](https://github.com/HTTP-RPC/Sierra/blob/master/sierra-test/src/main/java/org/httprpc/sierra/GreetingTest.java).

 ## Cell Alignment
-When grid alignment is enabled in a `ColumnPanel`, the sub-components (or "cells") of any `RowPanel` contained by the column are vertically aligned in a grid, as in a spreadsheet or HTML table.
-The width of each column is determined as the maximum preferred width of the cells in that column (i.e. the components having the same index in each row).
+When grid alignment is enabled in a `ColumnPanel`, the sub-components (or "cells") of every `RowPanel` in the column are vertically aligned in a grid, as in a spreadsheet or HTML table.
+The width of each sub-column is determined as the maximum preferred width of the cells in that column (i.e. the components having the same index in each row).

 Cell contents are aligned based on the component's _x_ and _y_ alignment values (returned by `getAlignmentX()` and `getAlignmentY()`, respectively).
 For most components, the default is 0.5, indicating that the component should fill the entire cell along both axes.
 Values between 0.0 and 0.5 will align the component to the cell's leading or top edge, and values between 0.5 and 1.0 will align the component to the cell's trailing or bottom edge.
 In both cases, a proportional amount of the excess space will be allocated to the component.
 A value of 0 or 1 will result in no excess space being given to the component (i.e. it will be aligned to the appropriate edge and will be given its preferred size along that axis).